ssyht/Terraform_MCD_Pages/pages/ch2.md

 ## 2.5 As a Result

 This chapter demonstrated provisioning of an EC2 stack with Terraform from AWS CloudShell—installing Terraform in /tmp, directing Terraform state and plugin cache to /tmp, and relying on CloudShell’s role-based credentials.
-A minimal, production-style configuration was authored: VPC, public subnet, internet route, a unique egress-only security group (sample_terra-*), and an Ubuntu 22.04 t2.medium instance.
+A minimal, production-style configuration was authored: VPC, public subnet, internet route, a unique egress-only security group, and an Ubuntu 22.04 t2.medium instance.
 Deployment was initialized, applied, and verified via Terraform outputs and the EC2 console.